 The Pediatric Department has a daily morning report.
 Although format may vary, the typical approach involves presenting a patient as an unknown who is “worked up” by the audience, followed by an evidence-based discussion led by the chief resident.
 Interns, senior residents, medical students, and even fellows and attending faculty participate in these conferences.

-Pediatric noon conferences are designed to help residents prepare for boards.
+Pediatric Thursday conferences are designed to help residents prepare for boards.
 These lectures are given by attendings who are experts in the field.
-Noon conference occurs only once per week, from 11am to 1pm.
+Conference occurs only once per week, from 11am to 1pm.
 The time is protected and lunch is provided.

 These conferences occur weekly and include Monthly Morbidity & Mortality Conference and Senior Resident Research Presentations.